tintin10q/computational-linguistics-summary/Data/Corpus.md

 	-	Age, gender, education, ethnicity....
 - What language(s) is it?
 - When was the text produced?
-	- Syncronic corpus is if no time period information is in the corpus.
+	- Synchronic corpus is if no time period information is in the corpus.
 	- Diachronic is when there is a time dimension.
 - For which goal or function was the corpus produced?
-	-	Genre, medium, adiance
+	-	Genre, medium

-These questions make corpera vary.
+These questions make corpora vary.

 ## Choosing a corpus based on this is important.
 Sentences in languages are mostly infinite.
 This is why choosing a corpus that is representative of the phenomenon you want to model is very important.
 Your model will only be as good as the data you base it on.

 ## Properties of a corpus
-- Crawled/manually currated
+- Crawled/manually curated
 	- Crawled is fetched from the internet
 - Balanced/imbalanced
 - Single author/more authors
 - Diachronic/Synchronic
-	- Diachronic is organised along time dimention
+	- Diachronic is organized along the time dimension
 	- Synchronic is not organized along the time dimension
 - Written/spoken/mixed/video (the modal)
 - Single language/multi-language/parallel